UbiquityRobotics/learn/noetic/quickstart/connecting.md

 Now you are connected and logged in.

+The process should be similar in a Mac Terminal and in PuTTY on Windows.

+## Doing a clean Shutdown Of the Magni Robot

+Congrats, you should now have SSH access to the robot.
+This means you can now shutdown the Pi properly to avoid [the chance of corrupting the file system](noetic_quick_start_microsd#troubleshooting).

+You can shutdown the Magni in a clean way using these commands and actions:

+* Turn off the motor power by releasing the red ESTOP switch on the right and the RED motor power led will go off.
+* In a SSH console session type ```sudo shutdown -h now```
+* After the green light on the Pi stops flashing turn off the main power using the BLACK switch (usually less than a minute)

+If your Magni is a Magni silver and you have the sonar board you can always use the SW1 switch by holding it down for a couple seconds.
+This will lead to a clean shutdown of the host Raspberry Pi CPU.

+If you do not have the sonar board the pins to the 50 pin P702 are available to be connected to with push on connectors common for prototype uses.
+Many users make their own shutdown button with one wire to pin 31 and one wire to pin 30.
+Note that for P702 pin 1 is on the far left and the bottom row of pins.
+These jacks have odd number pins on bottom and even starting with 2 on top row.

 ## Connecting the robot to your local network

+Of course, as the robot is delivered it has no connection to your local network.
+Because of this, the robot has its own network (called an access point or "AP mode") that enables you to connect to it directly, as described above.
+For example, you can drive the robot with our old [Android Robot Commander app](https://play.google.com/store/apps/details?id=com.jrlandau.robotcmdr&hl=en&gl=US).
+You can use AP mode to connect directly to the robot from a workstation, to run ROS commands such as keyboard teleoperation.

+However, in AP mode, the robot cannot access the Internet.
+This is what we'll be fixing in this section.

 By default the robot is configured to use the WiFi channels used in the United States.
 Countries that use WiFi channels on their WiFi router that are not part of the normal channels used in the US will need to set their country code which is explained later or the robot may not see their WiFi router.